 The Higher Diploma in Human-Computer Interaction & User Experience is a 1 year full time programme that will prepare graduates to design, develop, and evaluate interfaces for modern applications and technologies.
 This couse is for applicants who have at least a three-year Level 8 degree in any subject, including Computing.
 Prospective students who do not have a level 8 qualification, but have the equivalent in professional experience, may be eligible under the Recognition of Prior Experiential Learning (RPEL) route.
-You can apply now by visiting the Springboard Courses website.

 Unlike other programmes, this Higher Diploma connects the theories of Human-Computer Interaction (HCI) and User Experience (UX) with modern technology, like Artificial Intelligence and Augmented/Virtual Reality, and application domains relevant for future interface design (i.e. search interfaces, data visualisation).